This Crock Pot Chili recipe is super easy, hands-off cooking, making it a perfect option for busy people who want to come home to a warm, hearty meal.

 Please note* There are two cans of beer; one is for the chili, and the other is for you to enjoy while making this slow cooker beer chili.
 You’re welcome!

-• Beer: Calamity Jane Beer Of Golf or your favorite brand
+• Beer: Calamity Jane Beer or your favorite light beer.

-• Spices: To prepare this hearty chili, I used traditional chili seasonings such as cumin, oregano, mild chili powder, and a pinch of cayenne pepper.
+• Spices: Classic chili seasonings like cumin, oregano, chili powder, cayenne pepper, salt, and pepper.

 hamburger, onions and garlic in black skillet